-Net spread and dollar roll income per diluted common share (a non-GAAP measure) totaled \$0.53 for the second quarter, a decline of 5 cents per share from the first quarter of \$0.58 per share.
-This decline was primarily due to higher swap costs resulting from the replacement of maturing interest rate swaps and an overall increase in our interest rate swap position, which more than offset the increase in the average asset yield on our portfolio.
+Net spread and dollar roll income per diluted common share (a non-GAAP measure) totaled \$0.53 for declined by \$0.10 to \$0.43 per share in the third quarter, driven by a reduction in our net interest rate spread, which narrowed by 48 basis points to 221 basis points.
+Approximately half of the decline in our net interest spread was due to the maturity of \$6.5 billion of low-cost pay-fixed interest rate swaps during the quarter.
+No additional swaps are scheduled to mature until the second quarter a decline of 5 cents per share from the first quarter of \$0.58 per share.
+This 2025.
+The remaining decline was primarily largely due to higher swap costs resulting from the replacement our decision to further reduce our swap-based hedges in favor of maturing interest rate swaps and an overall increase Treasury-based hedges, which are not reflected in our reported net interest rate swap position, which more than offset the increase in the average asset yield on our portfolio, spread.

 During the first two quarters, we utilized our At-the-Market offering program ("ATM") to opportunistically create incremental value for existing stockholders through book value and earnings accretion.
-In the first and second quarters, we issued \$241 million and \$434 million of common equity, respectively, at significant price-to-book premiums and invested those proceeds in attractively priced assets.
+In the first and second quarters, third quarter, we issued \$241 million and \$434 million \$781 million of common equity respectively, at through our At-the-Market ("ATM") offering program, bringing our year-to-date issuances to \$1.46 billion.
+The significant increase in ATM issuances during the third quarter was aligned with the substantial price-to-book premiums premium of our common stock and invested those proceeds in attractively priced assets, contributed to meaningful book value accretion for our common stockholders.
+Additionally, the positive investment environment provided a favorable backdrop for deploying this new capital.

 For information regarding non-GAAP financial measures, including reconciliations to the most comparable GAAP measure please refer to Results of Operations included in this MD&A below.
 For information regarding the sensitivity of our tangible net book value per common share to changes in interest rates and mortgage spreads, please refer to Item 3.
-Quantitative and Qualitative Disclosures about Market Risk in this form 10-Q .
+Quantitative and Qualitative Disclosures about Market Risk in this form 10-Q.